rhroberts/fantasy-baseball/README.md

-Some friends dabbling in sabermetrics and things.
+Some friends dabbling with the yahoo sports API for their fantasy baseball league.

 # Installation